-- 100 units
+- 50 units

 Swamp Willow Brush Layers are a medium-sized tree that grows in North America.
-The Swamp Willow Brush Layers are the largest of it's kind.
+The Swamp Willow Brush Layers are the largest of their kind.
 It can grow 10-30 meters tall, with the highest being 45 meters tall when it is fully mature.
 The diameter of the trunk can grow to about 20-30 inches.
 The Swamp Willow is also commonly known as the Black Willow.
-These trees can be found in the middle and east side of the U.S. as well as Canada.
-The largest group of these trees located along the Mississippi River.
+You can find these trees in the middle and east sides of the U.S. as well as Canada.
+The largest group of these trees is located along the Mississippi River.
 Swamp Willow Brush layers is a great tree to plant for land that needs stabilizing erosion.
-The soil and growth: The Swamp Willow Brush Layers can grow in almost any soil type, although due to the nature of the roots it needs plenty of moisture and continuously in the growing season.
-They are most commonly found in swamps and on river margins as well as any land that is known to be full of water moisture in the soil.
-The average temperatures that it can grow best in are between 59 and 93 degrees Fahrenheit.
-In the first year, the tree can grow 1.2 inches tall.
-Swamp willow, also called "black willow" or "Southwestern willow," is the largest of all North American willow species.
-Swamp willow is identifiable for its tall, slender shoots that vary in color from yellow to brown and purple.
-The shoots ultimately produce beautiful red-brown buds, which gives them an even more stunning look.
+The soil and growth: The Swamp Willow Brush Layers can grow in almost any soil type, although it needs plenty of moisture and continuously in the growing season due to the nature of the roots.

-The swamp willow brush layers have a deep root system, which makes it a top choice in areas that are prone to flooding and erosion.
+The swamp willow brush layers have a deep root system, making it a top choice in areas prone to flooding and erosion.
 The Swamp Willow Brush Layers have been a fixture of the American landscape for many years.
-Height-wise, the most massive swamp willow tree on record, which is 63 feet tall, lives in Minnesota.
-The most extensive tree, which is nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
+Height-wise, the most massive swamp willow tree on record, 63 feet tall, lives in Minnesota.
+The most extensive tree, nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
 Today, this species is widespread in private and commercial landscapes for its attractive appearance and its hardiness.
-But historically, it has also been quite valuable for its medicinal and healing properties.
-Since the days of ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.
+But historically, it has also been precious for its medicinal and healing properties.
+Since ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.